Investigate this (3)

 Why, you might ask, was that application even made?
 Why not rely on the flow of info coming from NSA, which notoriously scoops up virtually all electronic communications?
 The answer is that Trump and all those close to him were US Persons (USPERs).
 The NSA targets foreign powers and individuals.
 If those foreign powers and individuals of concern are in contact with USPERs and, in the judgment of NSA, US counterintelligence (basically, FBI) should know about those USPERs, then NSA informs the FBI.

 In my own career, outside FBI headquarters, I only saw a handful of NSA referrals of that sort.
 They were mostly general in nature.
-They could perhaps be used to initiate a Preliminary Inquiry (PI) to gain a bit more insight into the nature of the relationship between the USPER and the foreign power or individual–if we judged that advisable based on our own knowledge and experience — meaning that typically the NSA info would not rise to the level needed in order to say that there was “reason to believe” (i.e., for practical purposes, probable cause) that the USPER was an actual agent of a foreign power.
-That means: no FI, therefore no FISA.
+They could perhaps be used to initiate a Preliminary Inquiry (PI) to gain a bit more insight into the nature of the relationship between the USPER and the foreign power or individual — if we judged that advisable based on our own knowledge and experience — meaning that typically the NSA info would not rise to the level needed in order to say that there was “reason to believe” (i.e., for practical purposes, probable cause) that the USPER was an actual agent of a foreign power.
+That means: no Full Investigation (FI), therefore no FISA.

 But in the anti-Trump conspiracy that’s exactly what was needed: FISA coverage, “wiretaps.”
 There was no time to do the painstaking research on Trump and his associates–they needed FISA and they needed it NOW.
 They’d already been turned down at least once.
 The NSA info was essentially useless, because what they really wanted was to get conversations between Trump and his associates here in the US–all USPERs–not international conversations (those were either lacking or harmless).
 Yes, NSA probably scoops up internal US communications of USPERs, too, but to use it without a FI and without a FISA order would be illegal.
 Therefore, the “dossier.”